-Due to the large file size of immersive videos, the player was updated to support both HTTP Live Streaming (HLS) [20] using hls.js [21] and Dynamic Adaptive Streaming over HTTP (DASH) [22] streams using dash.js [23].
+Due to the large file size of immersive videos, the player was updated to support both HTTP Live streaming (HLS) [17] using hls.js [18] and Dynamic Adaptive Streaming over HTTP (DASH) [19] streams using dash.js [20].
 This massively improves the performance of video playback, where network bandwidth was limited and therefore improves the user experience.
-Based on anecdotal feedback from the community, additional functionality was added to the player in order to allow further customization.